 You don’t need to travel far to go on a family adventure – only to your living room!
-Here’s a step-by-step guide to creating a fun 15-minute yoga experience the whole family will love:
+Here’s a step-by-step guide to creating a fun 15-minute kids yoga experience the whole family will love.

 Step by Step Guide to Kids Yoga

-- Discuss.
-Talk about your Family Yoga experience afterwards.
+Discuss.
+Talk about your Family Yoga experience afterward.
 What did everyone like best?
 Encourage a discussion.
 Ignite their excitement.
 Connect with each other through the fun of movement and storytelling.

 Tips for a successful Family Yoga experience: